YuvanshPathak/EV-Charging---Route-Planner/README.md

 ⚡ ZapGo — EV Charging & Route Planner

-A full-stack web application designed to help EV users plan long-distance trips with intelligent routing, automatic charging stop detection, and real-time statistics — all wrapped in a clean, modern UI.
+A full-stack web application that helps EV users plan long-distance trips with smart routing, automatic charging stop detection, and real-time booking insights — all in a clean, responsive UI.

 🚀 Features